Blog TTP Cyber Security

 While the science of threat detection and mitigation is dynamic, there are still specific tactics, techniques, and procedures (TTPs) that attackers commonly employ.
 Understanding what they are can help you to mount an effective defense against them.

-As the name implies, there are three components to be found in the TPS category:
+As the name implies, there are three components to be found in the TTP category:

 - Tactics.
 These are the general, beginning-to-end strategies that threat actors use to access valuable systems and information.
 In other words, this is the “how” of cyberattacks.
 Hackers might choose to tap into confidential information or intrude into a website to accomplish their aims.

 - Techniques.
 These are the non-specific, intermediate methods or tools that a criminal will use to compromise your information.
 Phishing via email attachments is just one commonly employed example.

 - Procedures.
 These are the detailed descriptions of how the attacker plans to go about achieving their purpose.
 In other words, how will the general techniques be carried out in detail?